-Sambar is a south Indian soupy dish made with lentils, mixed vegetables, tamarind, herbs, spices & a special spice powder known as sambar powder.
+Sambar is a South Indian dish made with lentils, mixed vegetables, tamarind, herbs, spices & a special spice powder known as sambar powder.

-In the modern times, many women prefer to buy or use the store bought packaged powder.
+In the modern times, many people prefer to buy the store bought powder.
 I avoid buying any spice powders as I prefer to make my own for health reasons.

 Most times I make the instant powder while the dal cooks as nothing beats the aroma of fresh roasted & ground sambar powder.

 In this post I have also shared the recipe of sambar powder just enough for this sambar recipe.
-So I suggest making the sambhar powder too while you cook the dal as it is more hygienic & you know what goes into making the powder.
+So I suggest making the sambhar powder too while you cook the dal as it is more flavorful, hygienic & you know what goes into it.